theomessin/vue-chat-scroll/README.md

 ### how it works
 sticky-scroll uses a wonderful, highly underrated browser feature: [mutation observers](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
 By creating a `new MutationObserver` and telling it which events to `.observe()`, you can do wonderful things!
 This method is much simpler than some implementations of sticky scrolling that use requestAnimationFrame.

+### license
-**license**: WTFPL
+WTFPL